yuu-git/ateliers-ai-mcp-services/README.md

 - **Voicevox** - Local voice synthesis using the VOICEVOX engine
 - **Marp** - Presentation generation using Marp CLI
-- **Ffmpeg** - Media processing using FFmpeg *(designed for MCP-based automation and content generation)*
+- **Ffmpeg** - Media processing using FFmpeg
+- **PresentationVideo** - Generate presentation videos from Marp slides and voice synthesis *(designed for MCP-based automation and content generation)*

 ## Voicevox Service Notes (Windows)